 AIHW Access magazine Media releases Subscribe to release notices Media FAQ Media contacts

 You are here:

-BreastScreen Australia aims to reduce illness and death resulting from breast cancer by screening to detect cases of unsuspected breast cancer in women, enabling intervention at an early stage.
-Finding breast cancer early often means that the cancer is small, which is associated with increased treatment options and improved survival.
+BreastScreen Australia aims to reduce morbidity and mortality from breast cancer by using screening mammograms to detect unsuspected breast cancers in women with no symptoms, thus enabling intervention when the cancer is at an early stage.
+Finding breast cancer early often means that the cancer is small, which is associated with increased treatment options (NBOCC 2009) and improved survival (AIHW & NBCC 2007).